Full Guidelines for For-Credit Certificates (revised August 3, 2016)

 Certificate programs that meet all three of the following three conditions may be discontinued at the discretion of the provost:

-- The sponsoring unit and the program faculty are unresponsive to requests from the Office of the Provost for information about the status of the certificate program.
+- The sponsoring unit and the program faculty are unresponsive to requests from the school/college or Office of the Provost for information about the status of the certificate program.

 - No student has had the certificate recorded to their official student record and their transcript for three consecutive years.